|

 minerals act as cation exchangers, anions like chloride and nitrate

-are readily washed out in rainwater, the latter ion from artificial
+are not easily held by these silicate sheets and are readily washed out in rainwater, the latter ion from artificial

 ammonium nitrate fertilisers can cause pollution problems like